 Other Diseases Carried by Chipmunks

 Chipmunks may not get infected by rabies very often, but there are still plenty of other things to watch out for.
+These diseases are one of the major factors in chipmunk lifespan determination.
 Let’s take a look at some of the common diseases carried by chipmunks and what they can do:

 Chipmunks and some ground squirrels are also known to carry the plague.
 The disease is prevalent in California and you need to be cautious around rodents such as chipmunks that may be carrying it.